List of Harry Potter translations: Invented words, proper nouns, and names

 Rowling invented a great number of words and phrases for the books such as spells, incantations, magical words, items, and place names.
 Many of these words involve word play, rhyming, and historical references that are difficult to translate.
 A large number of spells are drawn from or inspired by Latin, and have a certain resonance with English speakers due to its relatively large proportion of Latinate-derived vocabulary.
 For example, priori incantatem (a spell which causes the last spells performed by a wand to be reproduced in reverse order) would be familiar to many English-speaking readers as the words prior (previous) and incantation (spell, charm).
 To create a similar effect in the Hindi version, the Sanskrit, typical in mantras, has been used for the spells.
 Some translators have created new words themselves; others have resorted to transliteration.
-Names that involve word play, such as Knockturn Alley and Pensieve are also difficult to translate.

 In Harry Potter and the Philosopher’s Stone, when Professor McGonagall is about to introduce Harry to Oliver Wood, she asks another professor if she can "borrow Wood for a moment", momentarily confusing Harry.
 In order to retain this pun, the Yiddish translation renames Wood as "Oliver Holtz", "holtz" being the Yiddish for wood, unlike the Italian one, which changed the surname to "Baston", from "bastone", "stick", but returned to the original "Wood" with the second translation.

 Often, names in Harry Potter have historical or linguistic significance in English, which may create problems if the translator does not recognise it.
 Rowling commented on this phenomenon in Conversations with J.K.
 Rowling, in which she complained that the Italian translation of Professor Dumbledore's last name was "Silente"; rather than recognising that "Dumbledore" was an old Devon word for "bumblebee," the translator took the word "dumb" and translated it as "silent".
 In contrast, the Czech translator used the Old Czech word for bumblebee – Brumbál (in modern Czech čmelák).
 The French translation renamed Severus Snape as 'Rogue'; in Italian he was renamed "Piton" (from the Italian "pitone", "python").
 Hungarian also calls him "Piton".
 Instead, the same Italian translation changed the name of Professor Sybill Trelawney into "Sibilla Cooman", which resembles the Italian "Sibilla Cumana", the Cumaean Sibyl, although, like many other names, it was brought back to the original in the revised translation.